ArenKDesai/Aren-s-Notes/Kafka.md

 The value is typically a data structure with many values, like a dict.
 Protocol buffers from [[gRPC]] could be used to process these messages as well.

-When the producers produce a message, the
+When the producers produce a message, the partitions